Connected Multiomics Walkthrough

 After the PCA task is completed, double click on the PCA node to view the PCA plot in a data viewer.

-• The scatter plot shows the data distribution among the first three PCs.
+• The scatter plot shows the samples distribution among the first three PCs.
 Each sample is a data point.

 • The scree plot (top right panel) shows variance represented by each PC.

-• The component loading table (bottom right panel) shows the correlation between CpG methylation sites and PC.
+• The component loading table (bottom right panel) shows correlation between CpG methylation sites and PC.

 Detect Differentially Methylated Regions (DMRs)